-Openbravo Cloud is only sold in combination with either the Openbravo Commerce Suite or the Openbravo Business Suite.
+Openbravo Cloud can be only subscribed in combination with a commercial edition of either the Openbravo Commerce Suite or the Openbravo Business Suite.

-The Openbravo Commerce Cloud and the Openbravo Business Cloud are the result of the combination of the Openbravo Commerce Suite and the Openbravo Business Suite with the Openbravo Cloud.
+The Openbravo Commerce Cloud and the Openbravo Business Cloud are the result of the combination of the Openbravo Commerce Suite or the Openbravo Business Suite with the Openbravo Cloud.

 For maintenance activities, the system can also be accessed through SSH by you, your Openbravo Partner or Openbravo.